andrlange/spring-resilience-handson/Readme.md

 Change into the "config" folder in config-server and init the folder as local git-repo as followed:

+**Do the git init etc. in the subdirectory "config" of the config-server!!!**

 ```bash
 git init
 git add .